CamLRay/domo-mr-roboger/README.md

 Test: 'From an array of numbers it should replace numbers containing 2 with "Boop!" and numbers containing only 1 with "Beep!"'
 Code: mrRoboger([0, 1, 2, 3, 4, 5, 12, 15]);
 Expected Output: [0, "Beep!", "Boop!", 3, 4, 5, "Boop!", "Beep!"]

+Test: 'From an array of numbers it should replace numbers containing 3 with "Won't you be my neighbor?" numbers with 2 & 1 "Boop!" and numbers containing only 1 with "Beep!"'
+Code: mrRoboger([0, 1, 2, 3, 4, 5, 12, 15, 321]);